GoogleCloudPlatform/community/tutorials/kotlin-springboot-compute-engine.md

 ### Manage and monitor your deployment

-You can use the GCP Console to monitor load balancing, autoscaling, and your managed instance group.
+You can use the Cloud Console to monitor load balancing, autoscaling, and your managed instance group.

 In the [Compute Engine](https://console.cloud.google.com/compute/instances)